 Biometric ID is the process of using unique physical (e.g., fingerprint or vein pattern) or behavioral (e.g., gait or handwriting) traits that are unique to an individual.
 Biometric technologies use these unique and measurable qualities to perform security actions in lieu of traditional security measures, specifically passwords.

 First, a user is expected to provide documentation of their identity.
-This documentation can be specific to the trait or tied to the individual as well.
+This documentation can be specific to the trait or tied to the individual.

 For example, the registration of your fingerprint on your phone allows you to access your phone with your fingerprint in the future, but it does not tie your fingerprint to your personal identity.